DevFidelis/DevFidelis/README.md

 - [Zedscoop](http://zedscoop.com/):  A music streaming/download and all round entertainment blog site that delivers Zambian music-to-music lovers both home and in diaspora.
 - [Just Zed Muzik](https://www.justzedmuzik.co/): Fixed their spamdexing hack and handled their search engine optimization (SEO).
 - **Student Accommodation System** using the MERN Stack (Not Online)
+- **FunTauni:** A social networking website that was aiming at connecting the world and creating memories across the globe with over 30, 000 users.
+Unfortunately, the site is now offline due to various unforeseen reasons (Github repo is private).

 Feel free to explore these projects in more detail!